 How users read

-As customers only read 20% to 28% of a web page and even less when they’re impatient to complete a service as quickly as possible.
+Users typically only read between 20% to 28% of a web page and even less when they’re impatient to complete a service as quickly as possible.

 This section provides background to why our guidance for creating content, and the style set out in this guide, is the way it is.